 Could my baby have an unknown disease?

-That answer lies in a blood sample, taken by a simple prick of your baby’s heel — usually after the first 24 hours of life.
-However, now that many moms and babies are discharged within a day, some babies are tested during the first 24 hours after birth.
+That answer lies in a blood sample.
+It’s taken by a simple prick of your baby’s heel — usually after the first 24 hours of life.
+However, now that many moms and babies are discharged within a day, some are tested during their first 24 hours.
 Experts recommend that a second sample be done two weeks later in those cases.

-The blood sample is sent to a qualified screening lab where it is analyzed for numerous possible disorders that include metabolic, hormonal, blood and genetic issues.
+The blood sample will be analyzed for numerous possible disorders that include metabolic, hormonal, blood and genetic issues.

 Once the lab has results, it notifies your baby’s primary care provider or pediatrician.
 Again, screenings vary from state to state.
 Feel free to talk to your baby’s doctor if you want to know more about the various tests.

 Examples of screenings

 Here are just three of several screenings that may be included.